 Fill rate refers to the percentage of customer demand that is met by immediate stock availability, without backorders, stockouts or lost sales.
-Simply put, it’s an indication of how well you’re able to meet customers’ needs at any given time.
+Simply put, it’s an indication of how well you’re able to meet customer demand at any given time.

 Measuring your fill rate is critical because if it remains low, it could lead to loss of sales, loss of customers, and a poor reputation.
 Here’s how to calculate your fill rate and ways you can use it to improve your business practices.